ALLEN Overseas leads CBSE Board Results after setting standards in NEET and JEE; launches first batch for IIT in Abu Dhabi

 "We're immensely proud of Sanjana's hard work and dedication in pursuing her dreams.
 ALLEN Overseas has played a key role in her journey, transforming her into a top achiever.
 Opting for ALLEN for her NEET/JEE and School Foundation Preparation was undoubtedly one of our wisest decisions.
 As her parents, we eagerly waiting for her NEET score, fully confident in her abilities to excel.
 Thank you, ALLEN Overseas, for your support and guidance," says Sanganeshwar, Sanjana's father.

-In addition to this, 24 students secured perfect scores 100 out of 100 in individual subjects of Class X subjects (21 in Mathematics, 2 in Science and 1 in Mathematics & Science both), along with five students achieving perfect scores in individual subjects of Class XII (4 in Chemistry and 1 in Chemistry & Biology both).
+In addition to this, 24 students secured perfect scores 100 out of 100 in individual subjects of Class X subjects (21 in Mathematics, 2 in Science and 1 in Mathematics & Science both), along with seven students achieving perfect scores in individual subjects of Class XII (4 in Chemistry, 1 in Biology, 1 in Maths and 1 in Chemistry & Biology both).

 These results underscore the quality of education and unwavering support provided by ALLEN Overseas.
 The institute's focus on building a strong academic foundation prepares students for both board examinations and competitive entrance exams, ensuring they are well-equipped to achieve their dreams and aspirations.